f4exb/sdrangel/plugins/samplesource/plutosdrinput/readme.md

 Use the wheels to adjust the bandwidth of the hardware FIR filter.
 Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.

+The filter limits are calculated as 0.05 and 0.9 times the FIR filter input frequency for the lower and higher limit respectively.
+The FIR filter input frequency is the baseband sample rate (5) multiplied by the FIR interpolation factor (9)

-The filter is calculated as a windowed FIR filter with a Blackman-Harris window.
+For bandwidths greater than 0.2 times the FIR filter input frequency the filter is calculated as a windowed FIR filter with a Blackman-Harris window.
 This has a high out of band rejection value at the expense of a slightly smoother roll off compared to other filters.
 The bandwidth value sets the -6 dB point approxomately.

-The limits are calculated as 0.1 and 0.9 times the FIR filter input frequency for the lower and higher limit respectively.
-The FIR filter input frequency is the baseband sample rate (8) multiplied by the FIR decimation factor (12)
+For bandwidths between 0.05 and 0.2 times the FIR filter input frequency the window used is a Hamming window giving a sharper transition.

 <h3>12: Hardware FIR decimation factor</h3>